 A dynamic and engaging performer, Kate is known for her versatility playing classical, jazz, pop, and folk music as well as her own arrangements and compositions.
 As a soloist, she has been recognized both nationally and internationally for her playing and is in demand as a concert artist.
-Notable honors have included placing as a finalist twice in the American Harp Society Foundation Awards national competition; placing as a semi-finalist in the National Alliance for Excellence in Performing Arts competition; and being selected to perform for the Beverly Hills Consortium concert series, the Museum of Making Music's "Harps in the City" concert series, the World Harp Congress, and the Camac International Harp Festival.
+Notable honors have included placing as a finalist twice in the American Harp Society Foundation Awards national competition; placing as a semi-finalist in the National Alliance for Excellence in Performing Arts competition; and being selected to perform for the Beverly Hills Consortium concert series, the Museum of Making Music's "Harps in the City" concert series, the American Harp Society's National Conference, the World Harp Congress, and the Camac International Harp Festival.

 Kate has toured throughout Asia, Europe, and the U.S. as a soloist as well as with The Sprezzatura Duo and the touring ensemble HarpFusion.
 She has also recorded two albums with HarpFusion, 25th Anniversary Spectacular and Harps On Tour, the latter of which features her transcription of the Boieldieu Concerto in C for 14 harps and orchestra.
 Her first solo album, Dawn to Dusk, features two of her original arrangements as well as classical and jazz standards for solo harp.
 She can also be heard on the soundtracks for several television shows, most notably Fargo on the FX network.

 As a member of The Sprezzatura Duo, Kate and fellow harpist Anastasia Pike have presented a variety of fun, creative, and entertaining concert programs that appeal to audiences of all ages.
 Some past performances have included concerts at Salvi Harps USA, the Richard Nixon Presidential Library, and the Hermitage Museum.
 Kate and Anna are currently recording their debut album, which features several new commissioned works for two harps.